FedCampus/FedKit_demo_paper/IEEEdraft0/addressing_reviews.md

 ### **Demo Submission Reviews 3**

 > It is unclear how the version of the OS in cross-platform affects the
+> training,

+We did not explore that deep.

-> training, or can the model trained on one platform affect the
+> or can the model trained on one platform affect the
 > aggregation with other models?

+We observed that the training is "normal".
+Unfortunately, we do not have formal comparisons.

 ### **Demo Submission Reviews 4**

 > Not enough benchmarks are compared with.
 The live demonstration only
 > demonstrate the reduction of training loss but it is not enough to
 > showcase the performance of the system.

->
+Benchmarks would be benchmarking the performance of TFLite/ Core ML + the aggregation strategy used.
+Added a note on that.

 > The only concerning the reviewer has is that there is not
 > enough assessment for their proposed FedKit system except the train time
 > is in a few seconds (for two local epochs).
 Still, it seems slow and we
+> do not know how it scales,

+Right, we don't have detailed benchmarks.

-> do not know how it scales, like how many parameters are used in the
+> like how many parameters are used in the
 > model, the size of dataset, etc. and some details of the training model
 > are missing.
 Some discussion on that is expected.

+We omit these details to save space.
+The important point here is not how it performs, but that it works.

 ### **Demo Submission Reviews 5**